April 29, 2025

 Join millions of others creating with Descript

 It is possible to separate audio from video in a file where the two are combined.
-Most audio extraction tools will do the work for you.
-The tricky part is choosing the right software for your needs.
+Most audio extraction tools will do the work for you with just a few clicks.
+The tricky part is choosing the right software for your needs, especially when considering file format compatibility and audio quality requirements.

-Suppose you’re just looking to rip some audio from online videos for social media purposes.
+Suppose you're just looking to extract audio from online videos for social media purposes.
 In that case, you might be able to use some more barebones audio extractors that support limited video formats.
-But if you’re looking to use audio from a video for your podcast, you may need a more comprehensive tool like Descript.
+But if you're looking to use audio from a video for your podcast or professional project, you may need a more comprehensive tool like Descript that offers additional editing capabilities.

 How to extract audio from video: 4 easy steps

-These steps may vary depending on the tool you choose, the operating system you’re working with, and the video and audio files you’re using.
-But this is the basic process for splitting audio from video.
+These steps may vary depending on the tool you choose, the operating system you're working with (Windows, Mac, or mobile), and the specific video and audio formats you're using.
+But this is the basic process for extracting audio from video files.

 Do the research and find the audio extraction tool compatible with the video format you want to extract audio from (MP4, MOV, FLV, AVI, etc.).
 The software should also let you save the audio in the audio file format you need (MP3, AAC, WAV, etc.).
 For most podcast hosting platforms, this is MP3.